-Asthma is a condition in which the airways narrow and swell, occasionally producing extra mucus.
-Asthma can make breathing more difficult and result in coughing, wheezing and shortness of breath.
-Considering asthma is a major noncommunicable disease (NCD) that affects both children and adults, it’s critical that EMS responders are prepared to reverse asthma attacks and prevent life-threatening respiratory failure as efficiently and thoroughly as possible, at all times.
+With asthma, the airways narrow and swell, occasionally producing extra mucus.
+Asthma can make breathing more difficult and result in coughing, wheezing, and shortness of breath.
+Considering that asthma is a major noncommunicable disease (NCD) that affects both children and adults, EMS responders must be prepared to reverse asthma attacks and prevent life-threatening respiratory failure as efficiently and thoroughly as possible, at all times.

 Most asthma deaths are preventable with the right emergency care.
 Knowing what signs and symptoms to look for is the first step in identifying asthma and implementing a proactive treatment plan.